MultiToolDeveloper/DIoT-SDK-Android/README.md

 ## Scanning

 The main SDK Bluetooth module is DIoTBluetoothManager.
 This class is used as an additional level after the system classes BluetoothManager and BluetoothAdapter.
-It is used to: checking the status of the BT system adapter, scanning BLE devices, forwarding status events to service subscribers.
+It is used to: check the status of the BT system adapter, scann BLE devices, forward status events to service subscribers.

 		interface DIoTBluetoothManagerProtocol {
 			val context: Context